IBM/watsonx-ai-java-sdk/samples/chatbot-streaming/README.md

 # Watsonx Chatbot Example

-This is a simple chatbot using IBM watsonx.ai Java SDK.
+This is a simple chatbot project that uses streaming.

 ## Prerequisites